mhetacc/data15003/ii_second_assignment/report.md

 dataframe = pandas.read_csv('/home/../USA_school_census.csv')
 ```

-The code, datasets and graphs can all be found in the following GitHub repository: [](https://github.com/mhetacc/data15003).
+The code, datasets and graphs can all be found in the following GitHub repository: https://github.com/mhetacc/data15003.

-To compile the file yourself to see all the various graphs' iterations, you need the files:
+To run the script yourself, to see all the various graphs' iterations, you need the following files:
 - https://github.com/mhetacc/data15003/blob/main/ii_second_assignment/USA_school_census.csv
 - https://github.com/mhetacc/data15003/blob/main/ii_second_assignment/graphs/grade_retention.py

 ## Explored Questions: Design Choices and Findings

-My approach was, at the start, to look through all the available data, and wonder about what could be inferred by putting some attributes together, for example:
+My approach was, at the start, to look through all available data, and wonder what could be inferred by putting some attributes together, for example:
 - `Travel_to_School + Travel_time_to_School` + the average car speed in USA: *show how car-centric the USA are, and infer average distance to school*;
 - `Sleep_Hours_Schoolnight + Sleep_Hours_Non_Schoolnight + Gender + Ageyears + Importance_owning_computer + Importance_Internet_access`: *see if there are some correlations between gender and sleep hours, or being tech-oriented and sleep hours, and between gender and being tech oriented*;
 - `Gender + Ageyears + Superpower`: *bonus for fun*.